-- Review of the independent valuation report dated 9 August 2021 prepared by Global Resources & Infrastructure Pty Limited stating a substantial higher valuation than the current valuation in the financial statements. - We have not solely relied upon the independent valuation report and noting the indication of impairment, we have performed additional scrutiny and testing of the Group's Discounted Cash Flow that supports the carrying amount disclosed in the financial statements. - We confirmed that the external expert engaged by management to provide the independent valuation report was appropriately experienced and qualified. - We tested management's key assumptions and estimates used to determine the recoverable amount of its assets, including those related to forecast commodity prices and revenue costs, discounted rates and estimated residual values. - We have confirmed that mineral resources have not materially changed from last financial year, other than as announced to the ASX. - We checked the mathematical accuracy of the cash flow models, testing inputs from valuation reports produced, as well as external inputs, including spot and forecast prices for the reserves at the reporting date. - With respect to cost inputs, we have confirmed that the cash flow model has been updated to have regard to the sale of processing plant and equipment.
+- Review of the independent valuation report dated 18 August 2022 prepared by Global Resources & Infrastructure Pty Limited stating a substantial higher valuation than the current valuation in the financial statements. - We have not solely relied upon the independent valuation report and noting the indication of impairment, we have performed additional scrutiny and testing of the Group's Discounted Cash Flow that supports the carrying amount disclosed in the financial statements. - We have considered rising interest rates, supply chain issues and rising cost in performing sensitivity analysis of the Discounted Cash Flow. - We confirmed that the external expert engaged by management to provide the independent valuation report was appropriately experienced and qualified. - We tested management's key assumptions and estimates used to determine the recoverable amount of its assets, including those related to forecast commodity prices and revenue costs, discounted rates and estimated residual values. - We have confirmed that mineral resources have not materially changed from last financial year, other than as announced to the ASX. - We checked the mathematical accuracy of the cash flow models, testing inputs from valuation reports produced, as well as external inputs, including spot and forecast prices for the reserves at the reporting date. - We assessed the accuracy of management's forecasting by assessing the reliability of historical forecasts and reviewing whether current market conditions would impact those forecasts. - We reviewed the Group's business plans. - Assessing whether appropriate disclosure regarding significant areas of uncertainty has been made in the financial report. - We have obtained management representations with respect to key inputs to the Discounted Cash Flow, valuation and impairment.